oswinrodrigues/tdd-cpp/notes/chapter-02.md

     - Focus on the behaviour under test, not the implementing function
     - A distinct behaviour deserves a separate test entirely
     - Rarely, can add a second assert, as a distinct case for the same test (behaviour), but only if it increases understanding of the behaviour.
+- Implicit premises can be made more direct with precondition asserts.
+    - Use sparingly.
+Often, meaningful naming is simpler and just as effective.
+    - Sometimes, other tests already confirm said preconditions.
+But also better to be explicit.
+Use judgement.

 ## Tips